-What’s the secret to maximizing productivity and efficiency?
-There’s no single silver bullet, but one sure-fire way to make gains is with calendar tricks that will keep you organized and focused.
-From scheduling “no meeting” time blocks to integrating mobile so you never miss a meeting—the art of calendar optimization is crucial.
+What’s the secret to maximising productivity and efficiency?
+There’s no single silver bullet, but one sure-fire way to make gains is with calendar tricks that will keep you organised and focused.
+From scheduling “no meeting” time blocks to integrating apps on your mobile, so you never miss a meeting—the art of calendar optimisation is crucial.

 Here are seven simple calendar tricks you can use to bring your productivity to the next level:

 - Schedule “no meeting” time blocks—Instead of multitasking, set aside time without interruptions.
 “When people multitask, often they do multiple things badly,” says David Sanbonmatsu, University of Utah professor of Psychology.
 “A lot of times, the people who multitask the most are the worst at it…it’s individuals who lack impulse control.”
 (From Forbes.)

 - Set out-of-office (OOO) time—Identify blocks of time on your calendar as “unavailable,” “not working” or “OOO” if you’re not working a certain day or are travelling.